yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 ### Host implementation tips

-- Use the `origin` value from the message event to ensure the message came from a trusted iframe domain.
+- Use the `origin` value from the message event when validating by hostname, or a shared `internalKey` for the shared-secret approach.
+You can also combine both strategies if desired.
 - Wrap `JSON.parse` in a `try/catch` if you need to guard against malformed data.
-(Omitted here for brevity.)
 - Only push to GA4 and GTM after the message has been validated and the payload has been normalized.
 - Prefixing the GTM event name (for example `dl_`) keeps ASC events distinct